JakeInABoat/SailwindCargoController/README.md

 To use CargoController in Sailwind you will need a mod loader, either **[Unity Mod Manager](https://www.nexusmods.com/site/mods/21)** or **[BepInEx](https://github.com/BepInEx/BepInEx)**.
 Follow the installation instructions for your chosen mod loader.

-To install the CargoController mod simply unpack the (UMM or BepInEx) zip to the Sailwind game directory.
-Your game directory should look like below.
+To install the CargoController mod simply download the latest (UMM or BepInEx) release from **[releases](https://github.com/JakeInABoat/SailwindCargoController/releases)** page and unpack the zip to the Sailwind game directory.
+Your game directory should then be like below.

 **Unity Mod Manager**